dmitry-skvortsov/English/rules.md

         - stop
             - He stopped drinking coffee.
 (He doesn't drink coffee any more.)
             - He stopped to drink a cup of coffee.
 (He stopped something else in order to have a cup of coffee.)
+            - She stopped working when she was 65. (=She doesn’t work anymore.)
+            - He stopped to buy a cup of coffee. (=He stopped something else in order to buy a cup of coffee.)
         - try
             - Try swimming.
 (Try and see if you enjoy the activity.)
             - Try to swim.
 (Make an effort to do it.)
+            - Try to think where you saw your keys last. (=Make an effort to remember.)
+            - Try painting one picture.
+You might enjoy it. (=Try and see if you enjoy the activity.)
         - remember
             - I remembered calling her.
 (I have a memory of calling her)
             - I remembered to call her.
 (I remembered and then I called her)
+            - Remember to lock the door when you leave. (=Don't forget to do it.)
+            - Do you remember ordering this book? (=Do you have a memory of this?)

 ### Passive
 - modal + be + Ved/V3
     - The rules must be followed.